One NZ: TelstraClear

 On 31 October 2012, Vodafone acquired 100% of TelstraClear from Australian company Telstra.
 TelstraClear had its beginnings in New Zealand with Kiwi Cable, Clear Communications in 1990, and Telstra New Zealand in 1996.

 Telstra NZ expanded its operations in the business market, bundling Telecom New Zealand services distributed as a reseller with its own network services.
 It maintained interconnect agreements with Telecom New Zealand, Clear Communications and some smaller service providers.
 In 1999 Saturn Communications was sold by its parent company, Austar United Communications, to a new joint venture with Telstra that became known as TelstraSaturn.
 TelstraClear was then created by the merger of Telstra's TelstraSaturn and Clear Communications in December 2001.

 In July 2012 Vodafone NZ approached Telstra to purchase TelstraClear for a payment of $840 million, and $450 million that TelstraClear had in its accounts.
 The Commerce Commission approved the bid on 30 October, and the sale was completed on 31 October.
 TelstraClear's final trading day was 31 March 2013.

+WorldxChange (WxC)

+On 10 June 2015, Vodafone NZ acquired WorldxChange, a New Zealand based telecommunications business.
+WorldxChange delivered communications services to government, corporate, and business customers; and fibre broadband to residential customers.

-DEFEND Limited
+Defend Limited

-In February 2022 Vodafone NZ signed a conditional agreement to acquire a 60% majority share in cyber security specialist company DEFEND Limited.
+In February 2022 Vodafone NZ signed a conditional agreement to acquire a 60% majority share in cybersecurity specialist company Defend.

+Dense Air

+One NZ committed to acquiring Dense Air, in order to use their 2x35MHz of 2600 MHz spectrum rights, and immediately deploy it for use on its 5G network.
+The acquisition of Dense Air by One NZ was approved by the Commerce Commission on 6 May 2024.

 Mobile services

 Coverage

-Vodafone operates a GSM (2G) mobile phone network at 900 MHz and 1800 MHz, a UMTS (3G) network at 900 MHz and 2100 MHz, and a 4G LTE network at 700 MHz, 1800 MHz, 2100 MHz and 2600 MHz.
-It states that the network provides service in "Our mobile network covers over 98.5% of the population, with 4G extended coverage to over 93%".
+One NZ operates a GSM (2G) mobile phone network at 900 MHz, a UMTS (3G) network at 900 MHz and 2100 MHz, a 4G LTE network at 700 MHz, 900 MHz 1800 MHz, 2100 MHz and 2600 MHz and a 5G NR network.
+It states that the network provides service in "Our mobile network covers over 99% of the population, with 4G/5G coverage to over 99% by late 2024".

+On 25 October 2024, One NZ confirmed that it would delay plans to close its 2G and 3G services until 31 December 2025.